 This latest line up sounds great, with the added keyboards, taking our music to another dimension.

-It’s a great pleasure to be playing a mixture of Classic Blues, Rock covers & original tracks with Ann, Lee and Martyn.
+It’s a great pleasure to be playing a mixture of Classic Blues, Rock covers & original tracks with Petros, Lee and Martyn.